borb/zedide/README.md

 # zedide

+**Note: this project is not accepting any contributions as it constitutes a piece of academic work.**

 ## Introduction

 `zedide` is an in-development Integrated Development Environment (IDE) for writing Z80 assembler.
 It combines an editor, assembler, simulator and debugger in a single user interface, with server-side and browser-side storage for projects.